alliedvision/vimbax_ros2_driver/README.md

 - feature_info_get: How to get the type specific feature information.
 - feature_set: Change the value of a feature.
 - list_feature: How to list all available features.
-- settings_load_save: Load or save the camera settings to a xml file.
+- settings_load_save: Load or save the camera settings to an xml file.
 - status_get: How to use the status service to get the current camera status.

 ## Build Instructions